 App protection features

 For an example of "personal" context, consider a user who starts a new document in Word, this is considered personal context so Intune App Protection policies are not applied.
-Once the document is saved on the "corporate" OneDrive account, then it will be considered "corporate" context and Intune App Protection policies will be applied.
+Once the document is saved on the "corporate" OneDrive account, then it is considered "corporate" context and Intune App Protection policies are applied.